alexanderson1993/remix-auth-webauthn/README.md

 export const webAuthnStrategy = new WebAuthnStrategy<User>(
   {
+    // The React Router session storage where the "challenge" key is stored
+    sessionStorage: userSession,
     // The human-readable name of your app
     // Type: string | (response:Response) => Promise<string> | string
     rpName: "Remix Auth WebAuthn",